openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Once you have created a stratified random sample, you will use CEO (or optionally the CEO-SEPAL tool) to visually interpret the land cover at the sample locations using a suitable source of reference data, often remote sensing data.
 These visual interpretations will then inform the area and error estimation (`section 4.3`_).
 However, to ensure accurate human interpretation of land cover, you will need to adopt data quality management approaches.
 Thus in this exercise, you will check your classification design (`section 4.2.1`_), plan your data collection (`section 4.2.2`_), collect your data (`section 4.2.3`_) and set up quality management (`section 4.2.4`_ & `section 4.2.5`_).

-The reason for this focus on data quality is simple: area and error estimates are based on the human interpreter’s labelling of the sample; therefore, it is important that the labels are correct.
-Some recommend that three interpreters examine each unit independently, while other projects just have a subsample of the data points cross checked by another interpreter.
+The reason for this focus on data quality is simple: area and error estimates are based on the human interpreter's labeling of the sample; therefore, it is important that the labels are correct.
+Some recommend that three interpreters examine each unit independently, while other projects just have a sub-sample of the data points cross checked by another interpreter.
 In `section 4.2.4`_ & `section 4.2.5`_, you will consider this and design a quality assurance plan that meets the needs and budgets of your specific mapping projects and management needs.

 Much of this information is based on Standard Operating Procedures developed by Till Neeff at FAO for global application.
 Working these exercises will help you abide by these guidelines and meet these standards of quality for the data collected.